 - Urinary system, such as the bladder

-- Reproductive system, such as the vagina, uterus or testes
+- Reproductive system, such as the vagina, uterus and testes

 - Arms and legs

 The outlook (prognosis) and treatment decisions depend on the type of rhabdomyosarcoma, where it starts, tumor size and whether the cancer has spread.
-Treatment may include surgery, chemotherapy and radiation therapy.
+Treatment is usually with a combination of surgery, chemotherapy and radiation therapy.